Weight management firm Gelesis to list on NYSE via SPAC deal

-July 19 (Reuters) - Gelesis, founded by biotech firm PureTech Health (PRTC.L), will list on the New York Stock Exchange through a merger with an acquisition vehicle, valuing the weight management firm at about $1.3 billion.
+(Reuters) - Gelesis, founded by biotech firm PureTech Health, will list on the New York Stock Exchange through a merger with an acquisition vehicle, valuing the weight management firm at about $1.3 billion.

 Gelesis will merge with Capstar Special Purpose Acquisition Corp, sponsored by affiliates of Capstar Partners LLC and funds managed by bond giant PIMCO, PureTech said on Monday.